 Both tendinopathies exhibit somewhat similar manifestations like pain in the area that radiates to other areas of the arm.
 Usually it starts on a gradient and then increases but sometimes it can come as a sudden and sharp sensation.

-The treatment depends on its specific cause.
+Elbow pain treatment depends on its specific cause.
 Non-steroidal anti-inflammatory drugs like aspirin can help alleviate the pain.
 Hot or cold therapy may be prescribed.
 An elbow brace can also be used to reduce strain and restrict further unnecessary movement.
 Physical therapy can also be prescribed.
 Rehabilitation procedures are very helpful to recover from injuries to regain muscle strength and range of motion of upper extremities.